Rhode Island man sent to prison on drug charges

 PROVIDENCE, R.I.
-(AP) - A Rhode Island man who was spotted intercepting a package containing almost five kilograms (11 pounds) of cocaine from a Providence home has been sentenced to serve more than eight years in prison, prosecutors say.
+(AP) - A Rhode Island man who was spotted intercepting a package containing almost 5 kilograms (11 pounds) of cocaine from a Providence home has been sentenced to serve more than eight years in prison, prosecutors say.

-Felix Castro, 48, of Cranston, was sentenced last week to 15 years behind bars, with eight and a half years to serve and the balance suspended with probation, according to a statement Thursday from the attorney general’s office.
+Felix Castro, 48, of Cranston, was sentenced last week to 15 years behind bars, with 8 1/2 years to serve and the balance suspended with probation, according to a statement Thursday from the attorney general’s office.

 He pleaded no contest to possession with the intent to distribute cocaine.